kbase/workspace_deluxe/readme.txt

 SETUP

 1) A mongodb instance must be up and running.
-2) If using Shock as a backend or running tests, Shock must be up and running.
+2) If using Shock as a backend, Shock must be up and running.
-3) Run administration/initialize.py and follow the instructions
-4) make
+3) make
-5) if you want to run tests:
+4) if you want to run tests:
+4a) Shock must be installed (but not running).
-5a) fill in the the test.cfg config file in ./test
+4b) fill in the the test.cfg config file in ./test
-5b) make test
+4c) make test
+5) fill in deploy.cfg
+6) Run administration/initialize.py and follow the instructions
-6) make deploy
+7) make deploy
-7) fill in deploy.cfg and set KB_DEPLOYMENT_CONFIG appropriately
+8) optionally, set KB_DEPLOYMENT_CONFIG appropriately
-8) /kb/deployment/services/Workspace/start_service
+9) /kb/deployment/services/Workspace/start_service

 If the server doesn't start up correctly, check /var/log/syslog and /kb/deployment/services/workspace/glassfish_domain/Workspace/logs/server.log